wind-press/windpress/readme.txt

 The source code is available on [GitHub](https://github.com/wind-press/windpress).

+Please feel free to contribute, report issues, or make suggestions.
+Star the repository if you like it.

 == Changelog ==

 Note: The Pro version has a version number with one higher minor version than the Free version.